Plastic bag ban: Lightweight plastic charges

 Lightweight plastic charges include all taxes, levies, and fees placed on the sale of single use plastic bags to consumers.
 As of 2018, 30 countries charge consumers when they purchase lightweight carrier bags.
 The charge strategy has all the same results in plastic bag reduction as a plastic bag ban, with the additional benefit of creating a new revenue source.
 The plastic bag charge method also protects consumer choice, which the ban does not.

-Lightweight plastic bags
+Lightweight plastic bans

 Lightweight plastic bans constitute strict bans on the sale and distribution of single use plastic bags to consumers by retailers.
 As of 2018, 27 countries had completely banned the sale of plastic lightweight carrier bags.
 The ban strategy, while being the most effective and direct approach to reduce consumption of single-use plastic bags, increases the consumption of non-banned bags, plastic carriers slightly thicker than the lightweight bags which are still disposed of by consumers.
 In this way, bans decrease lightweight bag consumption, but increase other plastic carrier consumption and pollution.